ChrisMcKenzie/chrismckenzie.io/content/post/deploy-anything.md

-So it has been a while since I last touched on the problem of deploying software to a server, with that being said I have had a chance to really dig in and find a solution that is flexible and as well as simple for developers to setup.
+So it has been a while since I last touched on the problem of deploying software to a server, with that being said I have had a chance to really dig in and find a solution that is flexible as well as simple for developers to setup.

 ## The Idea